xinrany/home/README.md

 # home-v2
 Sep 2020

-Home, Teaching and About pages are updated, CV is added.
+Home, Teaching, CV and About pages are updated.

-I'll still need to update several pages.
+Need to fix and compress picutres at left.